Sexual abuse and intellectual disability: England and Wales

 The Sexual Offences Act 2003 defines sexual offences in general, including those perpetrated against or by adults or children.
 The Act includes specific crimes against adults with intellectual disabilities or mental health conditions:

 Reported crimes

 In 2002 Daniel D. Sorensen, Chair of the Victims of Crime Committee, Criminal Justice Task Force for People with Developmental Disabilities estimated that less than 4.5% of crimes against people with intellectual disabilities in California were reported compared to the 44% of the general public who experience crimes.
-In the same year, the Seattle Rape Relief Project program for victims of sexual assault with intellectual disabilities concluded that there was underreporting of sexual assaults of victims with intellectual disabilities that exceeded underreporting with other populations.
+In the same year, the Seattle Rape Relief Project program for victims of sexual assault with intellectual disabilities concluded that there was under-reporting of sexual assaults of victims with intellectual disabilities that exceeded under-reporting with other populations.
 In 1990, several studies suggested 80–85% of criminal abuse of residents of institutions never reached the proper authorities.
 The studies concluded that 40% of those criminally abused and 40% of non-abusing staff of care facilities studied were reluctant to come forward with criminal abuse issues for fear of reprisals or retribution from administrators.